Start with this welcome video and then ALSO read the FAQs below, please.

 The benefit of making your own copy is that your students can put more identifying information (like their first name and last initial) and that you can moderate content.

 I set aside time every Tuesday to fix broken links/images/files, etc. Please fill out a the bug report form and I’ll get to it that week.

 Occasionally, a link to an external site shows us that the activity has been removed.
 I reserve the right to change the activity completely without notice in this situation.
 I will always do my best to make sure the replacement activity meets the same standard(s).

 This form is meant to be filled out by students who haven’t followed expectations.

 Once submitted, the form goes to a filtered folder in my inbox.
-I don’t look at them, but if you need a record of the students’ answers then you’ll need to create your own form that goes directly to you.
+I don’t look at them, so if you need a record of the students’ answers then you’ll need to create your own form that goes directly to you.

 I recommend using the form as a way to hold students accountable for their actions.